jmuozan/Notes_and_Thoughts/Personal_Projects/ArsPostFaber.md

 **Democracy as Distributed Decision-Making Authority**

 Political democracy, at its core, requires the distribution of decision-making authority among participants rather than merely access to predetermined decision-making processes.
-As Robert Dahl's foundational analysis demonstrates, democratic systems must provide "effective participation" (Dahl, 1989) where citizens have " basic political rights and liberties, such as free expression, and allows persons to live under laws of their own choosing" (Dahl, 1989), and enlightened understanding enabling informed choice among alternatives.
-Crucially, democracy requires what Dahl terms "final control over the agenda" (Dahl, 2017), the authority to determine not just outcomes within predetermined options, but the capacity to define what questions get asked and how they are framed.
+As Robert Dahl's foundational analysis demonstrates, democratic systems must provide "effective participation" (Dahl, 1989) where citizens have "basic political rights and liberties, such as free expression, and allows persons to live under laws of their own choosing" (Dahl, 1989), and enlightened understanding enabling informed choice among alternatives.
+Crucially, democracy requires what Dahl terms "final control over the agenda" (Mayhew, 2017), the authority to determine not just outcomes within predetermined options, but the capacity to define what questions get asked and how they are framed.
 This distinguishes genuine democratic participation from consultative processes that solicit input within predetermined parameters while concentrating agenda-setting authority elsewhere.

 Applied to fabrication contexts, genuine democratization would require the distribution of creative decision-making authority throughout making processes rather than simply expanded access to predetermined fabrication procedures.
 Current maker spaces, despite their collaborative ethos, preserve what might be called 'fabrication autocracy' a concentrated creative authority in separate design phases, while relegating material execution to predetermined procedures that eliminate participant agency.